osm-search/Nominatim/docs/admin/Update.md

 pip3 install --user osmium
 ```

-Nominatim needs a tool called `pyosmium-get-changes` which comes with
-Pyosmium.
-You need to tell Nominatim where to find it.
-Add the
-following line to your `.env`:

-    NOMINATIM_PYOSMIUM_BINARY=/home/user/.local/bin/pyosmium-get-changes

-The path above is fine if you used the `--user` parameter with pip.
-Replace `user` with your user name.

 #### Setting up the update process

 Next the update needs to be initialised.
 By default Nominatim is configured